frieds/frieds.github.io/content/article/date_science_reality_doesnt_meet_expectations.md

 Two ways to interpret this section’s header come to mind.

 For one, Data Scientists are often in “support” roles.
 Most organizations make the majority of their decisions on intuition that stems from past readings and personal experiences - not from a Data Scientist’s analyses.
 I’d be shocked if you could find a small to medium size organization that acted otherwise.
 Generally, you want to err on the side of being decisive rather than being overly cautious in order to succeed in business.
-(Though, obviously this can backfire on you.)
+(Though, this can backfire on you.)
 As a Data Scientist in the org, are you essential to the business?
 Probably not.
 The business could go on for a while and survive without you.
 Sales will still be made, features will still get built, customer support will handle customer concerns, etc.

-When I first started, I initially thought I’d be incredibly valued as the gatekeeper for helping justify business decisions.
+When I first started, I thought I’d be incredibly valued as the gatekeeper for helping justify business decisions.
 However, that was rarely the case.
 DJ Patil, the former Chief Data Scientist at the White House, once stated in a podcast episode that you as a Data Scientist should try to find a situation to be incredibly valuable on the job!
 It’s tough to find that from the outskirts of applying to jobs, but internally, you can make inroads supporting stakeholders with evidence for their decisions!

 Another challenge being usually a “support” role in a company is quantifying your impact.
 A common data science task is to help a Product Manager answer a question about some recent activity in the data.
 You can also issue a product recommendation based on your insights.
 So what?
 How do you measure whether this work of yours was impactful?